Research

 In this context, the U.S. startup Pachama, which operates a marketplace for forest-based carbon offsets, is showing promise.
 Despite only being in its first year of operation, Pachama has received funding from several investors, including prominent executives such as Microsoft founder Bill Gates (Breakthrough Energy Ventures) and Amazon founder Jeff Bezos (Climate Pledge Fund).
 The company is a highly regarded startup that has raised a total of $15 million from several investors, including prominent executives such as Microsoft founder Bill Gates (Breakthrough Energy Ventures) and Amazon founder Jeff Bezos (Climate Pledge Fund).

-We started Pachama with the mission of restoring nature to solve climate change, harnessing the latest advancements in satellite data and machine learning to ensure the quality of nature-based projects.
+Introducing Pachama Originals, the Next Generation of Nature-Based Projects20. > We started Pachama with the mission of restoring nature to solve climate change, harnessing the latest advancements in satellite data and machine learning to ensure the quality of nature-based projects.
 With Pachama Originals, you can invest in your very own high-quality forest With Pachama Originals, you can invest in your very own high-quality forest projects from the ground up, secure credits to reach Net Zero, and make a transformative impact on communities and ecosystems for generations to come.
 Pachama Originals enables real climate leaders to Go Beyond.

 Pachama Originals is a technology company that not only operates a marketplace, but also provides a solution to calculate and verify how much CO2 is actually captured in the forests that qualify for carbon credits by using proprietary machine learning to analyze 3D data from sanitary images and drones.
 Pachama's services contribute significantly to ensuring the credibility and effectiveness of projects 18.
 Restoring and preserving the world's forests is one of the simplest and most effective ways to reduce greenhouse gases in the atmosphere, and Pachama is one of the startups to watch as a leader in this effort.
 The visionary, impactful, and socially-driven aspects of Pachama’s business have attracted talent from global tech companies like Google, Meta, SpaceX, Tesla, and Microsoft.
 Major companies like Microsoft and Shopify have also become clients.
-The company is expected to continue to grow in the future20.
+The company is expected to continue to grow in the future19.

 Conclusion